 What is Safe Passage?

-Together, we can end this crisis and restore Indigenous women, girls, and 2SLGBTQQIA+ people’s place in the world as sacred, loved, and honoured people.
+With a holistic and trauma informed national MMIWG2S+ database, research and educational tools, and culturally relevant support and care, Safe Passage seeks to inspire a transformational change.
+Together, we can end the MMIWG2S+ genocide and restore Indigenous women, girls, and 2SLGBTQQIA+ people’s place in the world as sacred, loved, and honoured members of their communities.

 If you are a Canadian journalist and want to increase awareness about past and ongoing MMIWG2S+ cases, please sign up to receive notiﬁcations for your region.